The spin-one Motzkin chain is gapped for any area weight $t<1$: Low-imbalance approximations

 We will view $S$ as being divided into two parts $L$ and $R$, as in Notation \ref{not:half-split-k-segments}.
 In this case, a valid walk can either reach zero height in only one of these subsegments, or in both.
 Formally, we can write $G^S_{p,q}$ as the disjoint union of the following: (also see Fig. \ref{fig:three-gs-collections}) \begin{itemize} \item $H^{S; \; LR}_{p,q}$, containing the walks which reach zero height both in the $L$ and $R$ segments. \item $H^{S; \; L}_{p,q}$, containing the walks which reach zero height in the $L$ segment, but not in $R$. \item $H^{S; \; R}_{p,q}$, containing the walks which reach zero height in the $R$ segment, but not in $L$. \end{itemize}

 \begin{notation} Throughout the rest of the section, the segment $S$ under consideration will be understood to be as in Notation \ref{not:half-split-k-segments}, and so its corresponding label will be omitted for simplicity.
-The three classes above will be denoted by $H^{LR}_{p,q}$, $H^{L}_{p,q}$, and $H^{R}_{p,q}$ respectively. \end{notation} Using Definition \ref{def:segment-ground-states}, write the (unnormalized) exact ground state as
+The three classes above will be denoted by $H^{LR}_{p,q}$, $H^{L}_{p,q}$, and $H^{R}_{p,q}$ respectively. \end{notation}